exratione/angularjs-controller-inheritance/README.md

 There are a couple of approaches you might take in this situation to maximize code reuse and clarity:

-  * Move functionality into services, where it can be appopriately factored.
+  * Move functionality into services, where it can be appropriately factored.
   * Aggressively carve up the pages into directives and aim for directive reuse.
   * Create an inheritance hierarchy of page controllers and place common functionality in ancestor controllers.

-All of these are valid approaches, each more or less useful than the others in some circumstances, and can be mixed and matched to suite.
+All of these are valid approaches, each more or less useful than the others in some circumstances, and can be mixed and matched to suit.

 Here we're going to look at methods of creating controller hierarchies.